vtex-apps/search/docs/Banner.md

 ## Before you begin

-Make sure you have added the `search` app to your theme dependencies in the `manifest.json` as shown below:
+Make sure you have added the `search` app to your theme dependencies within the `manifest.json`, as shown below:

 ```json
   "dependencies": {